Protecting Your Rights After A Burn Injury

 It is not always obvious which party or parties may be responsible for burn injuries.
 The answer to this question really depends on the facts surrounding your injury.

 If your burns occurred in a car accident, for instance, the driver who caused the collision may be liable for your damages.
 The driver’s insurance policy should cover your losses.
 If the driver has no liability insurance or inadequate insurance, you may need to turn to your own uninsured/underinsured motorist (UM/UIM) policy.

-The Fort Lauderdale personal injury attorneys at Englander Peebles can investigate your case, identify all potentially liable parties, and help you to pursue the compensation that you need and deserve for your burn injuries.
+The attorneys at Englander Peebles can investigate your case, identify all potentially liable parties, and help you to pursue the compensation that you need and deserve for your burn injuries.
 If you or a loved one suffered a catastrophic burn injury in Florida, we won’t let an insurance company take advantage of you.
-Contact us today to discuss your case in a free consultation through one of our offices in Fort Lauderdale, Miami, or Boca Raton.
+Call us at 954-928-9909 or contact us via our online form to discuss your case in a free consultation through one of our offices in Fort Lauderdale, Miami or Palm City.